Synergy News & Blog: Guildford Office

 Should our school make a contribution towards a CIF funded project?

 Your CIF bid will score higher and have a much better chance of success if your school makes a contribution, takes out a loan contribution, or includes a Salix loan funded element.
-There is no real magic formula in terms of school contribution value, but as a rough guide, from previous successful outcomes, your school should consider contributing at least 10% of the project value.
-This will help to demonstrate your commitment to the project and could give you the extra marks needed to push your bid over the qualifying threshold.
+In last year’s guidance notes the ESFA provided specific information on the available points for different percentages of school contribution according to project cost.
+It clearly highlighted that a significant school contribution really helps to demonstrate a school’s commitment to a project and can provide the crucial extra marks to push your bid over the qualifying threshold.

 How much time should we allow?